shakiba/readr/README.md

 # readr

-Unofficial experimental Java interface Google Reader API
+Unofficial experimental Google Reader API for Java

 #### Design

-There is a class for each request type and there are two request super type: Atom, API0.
+There is a class for each request type and there are two global request super type: Atom and API0.

 To execute a request first you need to create a new request object and provide required and optional parameters.

     StreamContent req = new StreamContent(StreamId.feed("http://example.com/rss"));

 To execute it you need a connection.
-There two type of connection: normal and authenticated connection.
+There two type of connections: simple and authenticated.
 Some requests require authenticated connection to execute.

     ApacheHttpClient4Connection simpleConn = new ApacheHttpClient4Connection(2);
     // or